Wonderfall/dockerfiles/nextcloud/README.md

 In the admin panel, you should switch from `AJAX cron` to `cron` (system cron).

 ### Update
 Pull a newer image, then recreate the container as you did before (*Setup* step).
 None of your data will be lost since you're using external volumes.
-If Nextcloud performed a full upgrade, your apps could be disabled, enable them again **(starting with 12.0.x, your apps are automatically enabled after an upgrade)**.
+Nextcloud takes care of the database migration steps.

 ### Docker-compose
 I advise you to use [docker-compose](https://docs.docker.com/compose/), which is a great tool for managing containers.
 You can create a `docker-compose.yml` with the following content (which must be adapted to your needs) and then run `docker-compose up -d nextcloud-db`, wait some 15 seconds for the database to come up, then run everything with `docker-compose up -d`, that's it!
 On subsequent runs,  a single `docker-compose up -d` is sufficient!